May Murr: Biography

 Before taking up writing, May Murr taught several subjects at several universities and institutions in Lebanon such as the Lebanese University and the Lebanese Army Military Academy, in which she taught mathematics, literature, history, history of art and geography.
+Her husband was engineer, Alfred Murr.
+The couple were active members of the Phoenician-Lebanese movement.

 She began professionally writing and publishing her works in 1967, as well as founding and presiding over many cultural and social associations.
 She was a member of the Société des Gens de Lettres de France and of the Société Teilhard de Chardin, headquartered in Belgium, the Academy of American Poets, and a Distinguished Member of the New York-based International Society of Poets.
 She was also the President of the Academy of Lebanese Thought and was a founding member of the ultranationalist political party the Guardians of the Cedars.